mjgreen/workbook/README.md

 Use AppsAnywhere

 * Click this [direct link to the correct version](https://appsanywhere.bournemouth.ac.uk?id=2468&name=R%20for%20Windows%20Suite%204.2.1)
-* Or use the search box and paste in `R for Windows Suite 4.2.1` -- avoid accidentally choosing one of the many alternatives with similar names -- then star it to add it to your favourites so you can find it again more easily next time
+* Or visit [AppsAnywhere's homepage](https://appsanywhere.bournemouth.ac.uk) and use the search box and paste in `R for Windows Suite 4.2.1` -- avoid accidentally choosing one of the many alternatives with similar names -- then star it to add it to your favourites so you can find it again more easily next time